OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 - Any idiot can write a program a computer will understand.
 The real challenge is to write programs a _human_ can understand.

 And if I may add: a human might be the guy who fixes the bugs (they happens) in your code.
 Maintainability might be one of the reasons why all those languages exist.

-And they _are_ real languages.
+Code needs to be readable, and understandable by anyone, specially if the guy who wrote it in the first place does not work here any more.

+Those languages _are real languages_.
 Human languages usually go two ways.
 You talk, someone talks back.

 With computer languages, you talk, it works or fails (for now).